Experience Native American Culture in Wisconsin

 Almost half of this nation’s reservation is made up of lakes, rivers and wetlands.
 You can fish for trout at the Lac du Flambeau Fish Hatchery daily from Memorial Day to Labor Day.
 Fish are bagged while you wait and no license or fishing pole is needed, just your hands and some concentration!

-Guests can use the tribal-owned Legendary Waters Buffalo Bay Campgrounds and Marina as a base for a visit and enjoy the breathtaking views of Lake Superior and the Apostle Islands.
-There are 48 lakeshore tent and RV sites.
+Guests can use the Tribal-owned Legendary Waters Buffalo Bay Campgrounds and Marina as a base for a visit and enjoy the breathtaking views of Lake Superior and the Apostle Islands.
+If you want to stay a while, choose from 48 lakeshore tent and RV sites.
 Or, head down to Point Detour to enjoy wilderness camping at 24 rustic sites.
 There are many miles of hiking trails as well as great fishing.
-The tribe also manages a fish hatchery, which is open for public tours.
+Nearby, you can also visit Frog Bay Tribal National Park - the first of its kind in the United States.

 Lac Courte Oreilles Band of Superior Chippewa

-The tribe operates The Landing – a family resort featuring a large dining room overlooking the lake.
-Nine spacious cabins can accommodate guests (including one wheelchair, and boat and pontoon rentals are available.
-There’s a powwow dance troupe every Wednesday evening throughout the summer.
+This Tribe operates The Landing – a family resort featuring a large dining room overlooking Lake Superior.
+Nine spacious cabins can accommodate guests (including one wheelchair-accessible cabin) and boat and pontoon rentals are available.
+Staying here also allows you to experience a powwow dance troupe every Wednesday evening throughout the summer.

 To explore more of Wisconsin’s rich Native American culture, plan a visit to one of these ancient earthworks.